What is the Festive Season?

 I’m a natural-born planner.
 But for some reason, the festive season tends to escape me each year.
 Maybe that’s because I’m still lazing around in summer mode when I should be thinking about winter.
 But no more.
 The early bird will get the best beach chair this year.
 I’m officially on it.
 Are you?
 If not, here are some ideas to get the snowball rolling, so to speak.

-As always, CIRE is merely a phone call away.
+As always, CIRE’s travel advisors are merely a phone call away.
 Take advantage of their arsenal of resorts, hotels, and inspiring destination ideas—and take the stress out of holiday planning.

 World = Oyster

 Indeed, those sparkling pearls of treasured holiday destinations can be found near and far.
 Where you decide to go depends on your travel style.
 Most festive season trips in our family are beach-driven.
 A sandy, sunny, and salty antidote to our cold Washington DC winters.
 Just ask CIRE’s advisors in their DC travel agency location.

 In those cases, we typically opt for the Caribbean or Mexico, where resorts of all types and sizes abound.
 Places where there are activities for each member of our family to enjoy; whale watching, surfing, sunbathing, and spa-going among them.

 Other years we’ve taken the polar opposite approach—literally.
 Last December, for instance, we flew to Finnish Lapland in the Arctic Circle, to celebrate the festive season in Santa’s hometown.
 Even 22 hours of darkness couldn’t dampen our holiday spirits, as there was as much to do in virtual darkness as there would have been in broad daylight.